nschloe/nschloe.github.io/_posts/2022-06-27-math-on-github-follow-up.md

 - Kerning

   At the time of the release, kerning between symbols in LaTeX blocks was completely off.
-This was probably a simple math font config bug, and was fixes swiftly after release.
+This was probably a simple math font config bug, and was fixed swiftly after release.

   Before:
   <p align="center">